Skip to main content

 Added with Task Mining Client 2.8.1

-• restrict access for analysts to view user data in a specific group, such as limiting team managers to only see the application usage for their team.
+• Restrict access for analysts to view user data in a specific group, such as limiting team managers to only see the application usage for their team.

 Team_Insights_1.png

+As a use case example, a company running an IT transformation project is using Task Mining to support the program by providing additional insights to track success and pinpoint issues.
 They have a hypothesis that certain teams are still using the legacy application rather than adopting the new tool.
 By drilling down into the application usage per team, the analyst can see that the “Buying Spain” team has fully adopted the new tool, whereas “Buying - USA” still relies on the legacy application.
 The analyst reached out to the USA team and learned that the new tool fails to support some specific corner cases.
-Using Task Mining the company could very quickly pinpoint the issue and identify the root cause.

-These attributes define what you want to learn about your users.
-Users will have to provide this information before they can begin Task Mining.
-This data can help you to derive more insights.
-Examples include users being required to provide their team name, which can be used to investigate differences between teams while keeping single users de-identified.
+You can configure up to five custom user attributes to define what you want to learn about your users.
+Users who run the Task Mining Client have to provide the information for the user attributes before they start using the client.
+For example, you can ask users to provide their team name, which can be used to investigate differences between teams while keeping single users de-identified.

 User Attributes Setup Guide

-1. Go to Task Mining > Your Project > Client Settings and select “Advanced Settings”.
+1. Go to Task Mining > Your Project > Client Settings and select Advanced Settings.

 2. Download the configuration file.